 The January meeting is also set because we need to have the single audit and the independent auditor report.
 And given the holiday break and the need to be able to get staff to provide responses and documents to complete that work, we need to also have various reports for that meeting.
 So there's very little choice.
+So approval.

-So moving it up a week is challenging given the return of individuals back to work at the beginning of the year after the holidays.
+moving it up a week is challenging given the return of individuals back to work at the beginning of the year after the holidays.

 The March meeting provides me with a backup in case some of these audit reports that are time sensitive, like the annual financial report that has to be filed with different agencies, so I need to be able to get those to the board as a backup.
 There have been some issues before where there were some errors that prevented us from getting those records into the January meeting and I would like to have that March meeting as a backup so I can in turn put those reports on the board agenda timely.
 Part of the challenge with March as well is that spring break for next year is March 20th through the 24th.
 And then the last week of March, the 31st, is when I actually do the filings of the reports.
-And those are significant to be able to ensure that we get the variety of funding and requirements that we have to have.
+And those are significant to be able to ensure that we get the variety of funding and requirements that we have that I have on the audit committee proposed dates, and pending any comments or adjustments I respectfully ask the Chair to have a motion for 4